Being Your Own Bank – UNRAVELED…

 Banking is NOT a product.
 It is NOT about rates of return.
 It’s not about hot investments that boom today and bust tomorrow.
 It is not a “get rich quick” scheme.
 IT IS A PROCESS.
 A WAY OF LIFE.
 It requires you to save first, then buy.
 It’s about UNDERSTANDING HOW MONEY MOVES, AND HOW YOUR OWN PERSONAL ECONOMY WORKS.
 It’s about TAKING CONTROL of your financial life and not leaving it up to an “expert” that you pay whether you lose money or not.
 It’s about RECAPTURING the money you are spending elsewhere unnecessarily and DIRECTING those payments back to you.
 It’s about using numerous financial products and integrating them into a COHESIVE STRATEGY.

 The reality of financial planning is that even if money is earning a decent rate of return, it may NOT be working as hard and efficiently as it could be.
 Only when you put your MONEY IN MOTION, BEING USED MULTIPLE TIMES, and COORDINATING various financial products you buy into what you can DO with them in combination with another, will you achieve personal economic success.
 Whole life insurance is a cornerstone tool of the “banking” concept, and plays an integral role to your success.
-With its ability to be used as collateral, YOU CAN FINANCE things you buy throughout your lifetime, BYPASSING lending institutions, and avoiding emptying your tank when paying cash, which over time leads to EVER-INCREASING GROWTH.
+With its ability to be used as collateral, YOU CAN FINANCE things you buy throughout your lifetime, BYPASSING normal lending methodology, and avoiding emptying your tank when paying cash, which over time leads to EVER-INCREASING GROWTH.
 It will also allow you to make better investment decisions, because your focus is not on chasing the highest rate of return, but of the movement of your money through other investment opportunities.

 You can discover other alternative investments that have predictable results and are backed by real assets that I recommend by clicking through here.